alexanderblinn/Energy-Charts/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-See `main.py` to learn how to use the EnergyChartsAPI class.
+See scripts in `./examples` to learn how to use the EnergyChartsAPI class.

 _For more information, check the official [website](https://api.energy-charts.info/)._